ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

       ),
 ```

-As you can see, it performs our fake login, creating an Observable out of the Promise.
+This performs our fake login, creating an Observable out of the Promise.
 When that is emitted, it is mapped into a `loginSuccess()` action with the session as the payload.
 If an error occurs, we instead emit a `loginFailure()` action with the error message.
 Those are the actions that will then be dispatched to the store by `@ngrx/effects`.

 #### The `loginSuccess$` Effect